google/lovefield/docs/dev_setup.md

 # Dev Setup for Lovefield

+## Python, Java, Git

+You will need to have Python, Java, and git in a working state.
+Windows users please consider install [depot_tools](http://www.chromium.org/developers/how-tos/install-depot-tools) directly.

+Lovefield will move away from Python, however, the Closure library it depends on has not cut the dependencies on Python yet, and thus you need a working Python.

+All these programs must be searchable from your PATH.

 ## Closure

 Closure compiler and closure library must be installed to develop Lovefield.
 See [Closure Tools](https://developers.google.com/closure/) for more information.